WangRongsheng/Aurora/README.md

     --template mistral
 ```

+If you need to load weights for specific checkpoints, you can set them up like this: `--checkpoint_dir Aurora/checkpoint-5000`.

 ## Train

 If you have a single GPU and its GPU memory size is larger than 48GB, you can train your own models.